Apartment living is the perfect situation for Ann Romaine who feels right at home at Moat Park.Copy link

 Feeling safe and secure

-As someone that doesn’t like being on her own, Ann has certainly found a setting that means she will have people around to spend time with when she wants company.
+As someone that likes the company of others, Ann has certainly found a setting that means she will have people around to spend time with when she wants company.

 Reassurance for family

 For the first 18 months Ann’s daughters would ring her every day, twice a day just to check that she was okay.
-Now they know that she is happy and enjoying life to the full, they only phone twice a week.
+Now they know that she is happy and enjoying life to the full, so only feel the need to phone twice a week.